cdapio/coopr/coopr-docs/docs/source/guide/quickstart/index.rst

 Google
 ^^^^^^
-The google provider requires a p12 API key, a service account email address, some default data disk size, a project id, a ssh key to ssh onto nodes, a ssh username for that key, and a zone.
+The Google provider requires a p12 API key, a service account email address, some default data disk size, a project id, a SSH key to SSH onto nodes, a SSH username for that key, and a zone.
 Enter the corresponding values in the ``Service account email address``, ``Project ID``, ``SSH Username``, and ``Zone`` field.

 .. figure:: /_images/quickstart/qs_providers_google.png